MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Here is a link of an interactive version of the schema: https://dbdiagram.io/d/5d30b14cced98361d6dccbc8

+The `work_id` of snark job is represented concisely as three fields (`work_id`, `has_one_job`, `has_two_job`).
+Since snark jobs has at most two snark jobs, we can use the boolean bit `has_one_job` and `has_two_job` to represent the number of jobs that snark job has.
+Then, concatenating the hashes of the snark jobs to compute the `work_id`.
+If the snark job does not exist, the hash is defaulted to `0`.

-Notice that all the possible joins that we have to run through the `block_to_transactions` table.
-The `transaction_id` and `state_hash` columns are indexed to make it fast to compute which transactions are in an block and which blocks have a certain transaction for the `transactionStatus` query.
-We have multicolumn indexes for `(receiver, block_length, epoch, slot)` and `(sender, block_length, epoch, slot)` to boost the performance of pagination queries where are sorting based on `block_compare`.
+Notice that all the possible joins we have to run through the `block_to_transactions` table.
+We added an index to `sender` and `receiver` because a lot of common queries involving blocks and transactions involve a `sender` and `receiver` of a transaction.

-We also have multicolumn indexes for `(receiver, time_seen_transaction)` and `(sender, time_seen_transaction)` to boost the performance of pagination queries where we are sorting based on the time we first see a transaction.
-The join table has quite a bit of indexes, which will impact the performance of the table when performing write updates.
-If the writes are too slow, then the join table should have only one type of pagination comparison.
-It is hard to predict the performance of these writes with these indexes.
-We should write benchmark performance tests to see how fast writes are with these indices.
-If the writes are too slow, we should prefer `block_compare` over `time_seen_transaction` since `time_seen_transaction` is a mutable field and the change to this field would cause more index updates to `time_seen_transaction`.
+Additionally, notice that `block` has the indexes `(block_length, epoch, slot)` and `block_time` for paginating blocks fast.
+Likewise, `user_commands` have the indexes on both (`sender`, `first_seen`) and (`receiver`, `first_seen`) to make paginating on `user_commands` fast.
+If we would like to order transactions based on `block_compare`, we would have to do a join on the `block_to_transaction` table and then another join on the `block` table.
+We could have added extra fields, such as `block_length`, `epoch` and `slot`, to the `block_to_transaction` to have less joins.
+However, we believe that this would making inserts more expensive and it complicates the table more.

 ### Deleting data

-For this design, we are assuming that objects will never get deleted because the client will only be following transactions involving a small number of public keys.
-These transactions cannot be deleted because they are components used to prove the existence of transaction.
-We could delete blocks that failed to reach finality and the transaction involving them.
+For this general architecture (which encompaness many application, such as the storage system for the wallet), we are assuming that objects will never get deleted because the client will only be following transactions involving a small number of public keys.
+These transactions cannot be deleted because they are ingredients necessary to prove the existence of other transaction using the `receipt_chain` proving mechanism.
+We could periodically delete blocks that failed to reach finality and the transaction involving them as well as blocks that have unknown status.
 However, the concept is outside of the scope of this RFC.

 ### Adding Arbitrary Data

 Since a node can go offline, it can miss gossipped objects.
 If this happens, a client would be interested in manually adding these objects into the client storage system.
 This storage system has the flexibility to do this.

-For adding arbitrary transactions, the client could simply add it to the `transactions` database.
+For adding arbitrary transactions, the client could simply add it to the `transactions` database with `is_manually_added=true`.
 We can also include the previous receipt chain hashes involving that transaction and use these components and add them to the `receipt_chain` database.
 The user can add arbitrary blocks along with their transactions into the `blocks_to_transactions` table, `block` and `transactions` database.
 When we add a block whose block length is greater than root length, the block will be added through the `transition_frontier_controller`.
 Namely, the block will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.

-<a href="bootstrap"></a>
+<a id="bootstrap"></a>

 ### Running Bootstrap